-Silage is not suitable for feeding to donkeys because the moisture level is usually too high, with a low pH, and a low fibre and high protein level.
+Silage is not suitable for feeding to donkeys because the moisture level is usually too high, with a low pH, as well as a low fibre and high protein level.

-There are many brands on the market selling high fibre cubes.
+There are many brands on the market selling high fibre pellets.
 Products marketed for equines prone to laminitis are a good choice because they are usually high in fibre and low in sugar.
-High fibre cubes are a good choice if you need more than grass, hay and straw to build up the weight of an old or underweight donkey.
-Care must be taken that the donkey does not eat the cubes too quickly, as it may cause colic, so add water and mix with a small quantity of low sugar chaff when introducing cubes for the first time.
-High fibre cubes can be soaked down to a mash: particularly useful for donkeys with poor teeth.
-Avoid any cubes containing cereals as these are not suitable for feeding to donkeys.
-Products marketed as ‘mixes’ are usually cereal based and again not suitable.
+High fibre pellets are a good choice if you need more than grass, hay and straw to build up the weight of an old or underweight donkey.
+Care must be taken that the donkey does not eat the pellets too quickly, as it may cause colic, so add water and mix with a small quantity of low sugar chaff when introducing pellets for the first time.
+High fibre pellets can be soaked down to a mash, which is particularly useful for donkeys with poor teeth.
+Avoid any pellets containing cereals grains as these are not suitable for feeding to donkeys.
+Products marketed as ‘mixes’ are usually cereal grain based and again not suitable.

 Short chop chaff products

 Consider feeding your donkey chaff, a mixture of chopped up hay and/or straw.
 There are many types of chaff on the market.
 These contain variable amounts of chopped rye, timothy or alfalfa grasses and oat straw.
 Some have added oil, molasses, minerals, herbs or hoof growth supplements whilst others are high fibre and molasses free.
-Chaff products marketed for equines prone to laminitis are good for donkeys that have difficulty eating grass, hay and straw due to poor dentition, and can be used as feed supplements or fed ad lib as a total hay/straw replacer.
-Always choose a chaff which is ‘laminitic safe’ and preferably with a sugar content of less than 8% when feeding donkeys.
+Chaff products marketed for equines prone to laminitis are good for donkeys that have difficulty eating straw, hay or grass due to poor dentition, and can be used as feed supplements or fed ad lib as a total straw/hay replacer.
+Always choose a chaff that is ‘laminitic safe’ and preferably with a sugar content of less than 8% when feeding donkeys.

 Dried sugar beet pulp

-Sugar beet is a useful food given in small amounts to tempt a sick donkey to eat.
-Sugar beet is a source of succulent, nutritious, digestible fibre when added to the feed, although it cannot be fed as a replacement to hay..
-We recommend unmolassed sugar beet to avoid laminitis.
+Sugar beet, a by-product of the sugar industry, is a useful food given in small amounts to tempt a sick donkey to eat or to help an elderly donkey or underweight donkey gain condition.
+Sugar beet is a source of succulent, nutritious, digestible fibre when added to the feed, although it cannot be fed as a replacement to hay.
+We recommend unmolassed sugar beet to help prevent laminitis and unnecessary weight gain.
 Dried sugar beet pulp is available in shredded or cubed form and must be thoroughly soaked before feeding and used within 24 hours once wet.
 Soaking times vary so refer to the manufacturer’s instructions.
 There are now some quick-soak unmolassed sugar beet products on the market which soak in under ten minutes although it’s always advisable to check the product is fully soaked before giving them to your donkeys.

 Fruit and vegetables can be fed in small amounts (one or two a day) to provide variety and encourage a healthy appetite.
 They are a worthwhile addition to the normal food ration in winter and early spring when fresh grass is not available.
 Avoid feeding potatoes, anything from the brassica family, onions, leeks, garlic, stoned fruit and anything which is old, fermented or mouldy as these are toxic to donkeys.

-Donkeys usually obtain all of the required vitamins and minerals from the straw, grass and hay in their diets.
-However, we recommend that in addition to the standard food you supply that they have free access to an equine mineralised block, which contains various minerals including salt, to supplement their diet all year round to prevent any deficiencies.
+Donkeys on a forage only diet may not obtain all of the required vitamins and minerals from the straw, grass and hay in their diets.
+Therefore, we recommend that in addition to the standard food you supply that all donkeys will benefit from the addition of a vitamin and mineral supplement in the form of a balancer or unmolassed equine mineralised block, designed to supplement their diet all year round to prevent any deficiencies.
 Blocks designed for other livestock may be toxic to donkeys as some contain inappropriate mineral levels.